e-vdb/connectFour/README.md

 To play the game, save the following files in the same directory.

-To play the game : save the following files in the same directory.

 * connectFour.py : Python 3 script
 * rules_eng.txt : plain text document that contains the rules of the game